bouncmpe/rv24/content/call-for-papers.md

 - **Benchmark papers** (up to 8 pages, not including references) should describe a benchmark or benchmark generator useful for evaluating RV tools.
 Benchmark papers must be accompanied by an easily accessible and usable benchmark submission.
 The paper should describe the benchmark and its purpose, its domain, how to obtain it and use it, an argument for its usefulness to the broader RV community, and include selected results produced using the benchmark, if any.
 We are interested in both benchmarks from real-world scenarios and those containing synthetic data designed to achieve interesting properties.
 Broader definitions of benchmarks e.g. for generating specifications from data or diagnosing faults are within scope.
 We encourage benchmarks that are tool-agnostic, especially if they have been used to evaluate multiple tools.
 We also welcome benchmarks that contain verdict labels with rigorous arguments for the correctness of these verdicts, and benchmarks that are demonstrably challenging with respect to the state-of-the-art tools.

+## Best Paper Award

 The Program Committee will give a Springer-sponsored Best Paper Award to an elected regular paper.

+## Special Journal Issue

-**Special Journal Issue:** The Program Committee will invite a selection of accepted papers to submit extended versions to a special journal issue, currently planned to be in the [International Journal on Software Tools for Technology Transfer (STTT)](https://link.springer.com/journal/10009).
+The Program Committee will invite a selection of accepted papers to submit extended versions to a special journal issue, which will appear in the [International Journal on Software Tools for Technology Transfer (STTT)](https://link.springer.com/journal/10009).

 ## Tutorials